What Are Spinal Compression Fractures

 Imaging tests such as X-rays, CT, or MRI scans can be used to confirm vertebral fractures.

-Prevention of Spinal Compression Fractures
+Prevention Of Spinal Compression Fractures

 Dietary and lifestyle changes can help reduce the risk of osteoporosis and spinal compression fractures: